Course: Procedural Law

 Binding over in criminal justice means requiring someone to appear in court on a specific date to face criminal charges after being released on bail or own recognizance.

-To bind over in the criminal justice context means to require someone to appear in court on a specific date to face criminal charges.
-This is typically done when someone has been arrested or detained on suspicion of committing a crime and is released on bail or their own recognizance (meaning they are released without bail but are required to appear in court).
+To bind over someone in the criminal justice context means that the defendant is required to appear in court on a specific date to face criminal charges.
+This process is typically done when someone has been arrested or detained on suspicion of committing a crime and is released on bail or their own recognizance.

 [ Glossary ]